fetchai/uAgents/.github/ISSUE_TEMPLATE/feature-request.md

   - type: markdown
     attributes:
       value: |
         Thank you for suggesting a new feature.
-Please fill out the form to ensure we have everything to get things started.
+Please fill out the form to ensure we have everything to get started.
   - type: checkboxes
     id: prerequisites
     attributes: